Managing AI Agents in Production: The Role of People

 1. Define oversight roles.
 Assign product owners, analysts, engineers, SMEs, knowledge managers, ML engineers, and data scientists to specific responsibilities.

 2. Deploy monitoring systems.
-Use dashboards, audit logs, and alerts to surface issues for people to review.
+Use dashboards, audit logs, and alerts to surface issues for the right people to review.

 3. Establish escalation paths.
 Define when and how humans intervene.